 Another reason I decided to finally make the transition to a natural deodorant is the location.
 The placement of deodorant on our bodies also became a big thing for me and as a skin cancer survivor, I definitely know all about lymph nodes.

 Our underarm skin is very thin and there are lymph nodes so close in that area that it only makes sense that you want less chemicals and more natural substances in those areas.

 As I mentioned I’ve tried a couple of times before and been super unsuccessful at those attempts.
 I think it’s partly because I really wasn’t prepared for the transition and partly because I hadn’t found the right products that worked for my body.

 No matter which type of natural deodorant you choose, you’ll want to give it at least a week before trying another type or brand to help your body get accustomed to it.
-If you find that your armpits are very sensitive, I’ve read the advice of looking for products that do not contain baking soda.
+If you have sensitive skin or find that your armpits are very sensitive to the natural deodorants, look for sensitive products that do not contain baking soda.

 Now, this isn’t to say that switching to an aluminum-free deodorant is hard, it’s absolutely not.
 But you do have to retrain your body and most importantly your mind when using a natural deodorant.
 That’s why I’m sharing with you below, 5 tips to help your transition be a successful one!

 5 Tips for Successfully Transitioning to a Natural Deodorant